watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

 The loopTool includes a naïve data management schema to prevent overwriting existing files and minimize simulations runs through creation of backups from existing files.
 When the loopTool starts it will check if a file with same name already exists, if it does it will rename that file to include a data and time (file_name+_M_D-H_M-S.bak).

-The backup file will be used to check if existing completed simulations exists, before running a simulation it will check if the backup file contains a complete simulation for current run, (this only checks number of successfully solved samples, but does not check if the sweep_parameters match), if the number of simulations is the same, it will copy over the data from back up file into new file, otherwise it will re-run the simulations.
+The backup file will be used to check if existing completed simulations exists, before running a simulation it will check if the backup file contains a complete simulation for current run, (this only checks number of successfully solved samples, but does not check if the sweep_parameters match), if the all of simulations were succesfull solved in backup file, it will copy over the data from back up file into new file, otherwise it will re-run the simulations.
 The user can specify the expected number of samples if it differs from num_samples by passing additional  expected_num_samples along num_samples.

+This feature is designed to help with getting complete sets, without needing to re-run all the looped options.
+For example, you might run a certain build loop, where only in one build option some solutions failed.
+After fixing the reason, you can rerun the loopTool, and it will only rerun those build options that failed to solve.

 The user can disable the backup generation by setting h5_backup argument in loopTool to False, or ideally by deleting existing h5 file if the simulation results in it are not needed.
 The loopTool will avoid overwriting exiting files, and if a file with same name exists it will error out.